 2. Hot Air Balloon ride:

 Another way to experience the desert is by flying over it at 4,000ft in one of the world’s largest hot air balloons.
 This extraordinary activity is an unforgettable experience no matter where in the world you experience it, but flying over the pristine dunes of the Dubai desert is truly unique.
-Balloon Adventures Dubai have taken an extra step in its safety measures with sanitation and installation of transparent screen protectors for extra safety.
+Balloon Adventures Dubai has taken an extra step in its safety measures with sanitation and installation of transparent screen protectors for extra safety.
 It’s much more than a hot air balloon ride as you also experience a drive in a vintage Land Rover to a Bedouin camp.
 Here you get to enjoy breakfast in the authentic setting in the desert.

 3. Al Qudra Cycling track: